drishey-valecha/Predicting-Coupon-Acceptance-on-E-Commerce-Platforms/README.md

 - The XGBoost model delivered the highest scores in all the performance criteria.
 - Hyperparameter tuning helped increase the performance ( from 72.57% to 75.64% ) of the model by 4.23%.
 - The performance can further be improved.
 However, due to computational cost, the user is not able to test out further parameters.

+**Disclaimer**

+- This project utilizes a dataset provided by **Learnbay**, an institute where I am currently studying Data Science.
+The dataset is being used purely for educational purposes as part of my learning journey.
+- **I do not own the dataset**; it was provided to me for academic use.
+- I would like to acknowledge **Learnbay** for providing this dataset and supporting my learning in the field of data science.